 The cow, lovingly named Jo after Jo-Anne McArthur (founder of WeAnimals), had five babies taken from her while she was at the dairy farm.
 She also recently had mastitis, a major infection of the udder.
 Jo spent her life on the farm with a chain around her neck, tied to a pole, and forced to sleep on concrete.

-The uplifting video above taken by her rescuers at Woodstock Farm Sanctuary show her pure excitement and joy at seeing her pasture for the first time.
+The uplifting video above taken by her rescuers at Woodstock Farm Sanctuary shows her pure excitement and joy at seeing her pasture for the first time.
 In the caption, the sanctuary mentions that they’ll be monitoring her udder since she just suffered from mastitis.
 She’s being kept in isolation for one week, but will soon be introduced to other cows at the sanctuary — Maybelle, Kayli, Colin, and Woody.

 You can help the sanctuary care for Jo by donating money to her care.
 On their Instagram account they write: “If you’d like to give Jo a housewarming gift of hay, you can via the link in bio or Venmo us directly @ Woodstock-Sanctuary.
 One bale of hay is $5.50, two bales is $11.
 Trust us, she’ll appreciate it.”

 If you have empathy for Jo and understand that no animal deserves to live the way she was forced to live, please consider ditching dairy!
-Sign this petition pledging to eat plant-based for your health, the planet, and animals like Jo who deserve so much better.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Also, don’t forget to download the Food Monster App on iTunes — with over 15,000 delicious recipes it is the largest meatless, vegan and allergy-friendly recipe resource to help reduce your environmental footprint, save animals and get healthy!